Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Outisde Mercado Municipal de Gaia, Portugal

-Porto food markets are a great place to get a feel for the local cuisine.
+Porto food markets are a great place to get a sample of the local cuisine.
 There are several food markets in Porto where visitors can get a glimpse of the regional products for sale.
 Some Porto markets have dedicated food courts, featuring kiosk restaurants that dish out local and international food.

 Bolhao Food Market Porto

-MAP.
-Dating to the late 1800s, Bolhao Market in Porto is the largest market in the city.
-Filled with fresh produce, fish and snack stalls, the market has long served as a central meeting point for the people of Porto for years.
+Dating to the late 1800s, Bolhao Market in Porto is the largest in the city.
+Filled with fresh produce, fish and snack stalls, the market has long served as a central meeting point for the people of Porto.

-Bolhao Market is a great option for lunch in Porto, and the current building (built in 1914) has just reopened after an extensive renovation.
+Bolhao Market is a great option for lunch in Porto, and the current structure (originally built in 1914) has just reopened after an extensive renovation.

 Bom Sucesso Market